-The Environmental Handbook, Vol. 2, provides detailed guidance on the preparation, content, and format of the technical reports, and on the internal review and approval process.
+The SER, Vol. 2, Cultural Resources, provides detailed guidance on the preparation, content, and format of the technical reports, and on the internal review and approval process.
 Documents prepared by local agencies for compliance with federal and state cultural resources laws and regulations must be submitted to the Department for review by qualified Department cultural resources personnel.

 Cultural resources studies are coordinated with, and are generally conducted parallel to, other environmental studies and document preparation during the project development process.
 However, the requirements of Section 106 must be met for all actions that constitute undertakings, even if they are categorically excluded from NEPA.
 Under CEQA, a categorical exemption does not apply if a project that would otherwise be categorically exempt would cause a substantial adverse change in a historical resource.
 Studies may be necessary to support a finding that no adverse change would occur and that a CE is appropriate.
 Although state-only projects and federal undertakings may be subject to different review requirements, the scale, nature, and quality standards of cultural resources studies are essentially the same for both.
 Surveys and evaluations that meet federal standards generally satisfy requirements under state law.
 In all cases, it is essential that the information provided be complete and accurate, and that it support appropriate decision making at each step in the project development process.

 The major stages for cultural resources compliance studies include scoping, identification, assessment of effects, and resolution of effects.
-Detailed guidance on these procedures is presented in Chapter 2 of the Caltrans Environmental Handbook, Vol. 2.
+Detailed guidance on these procedures is presented in SER, Vol. 2, Cultural Resources.

 Cultural resources scoping activities under 36 CFR 800.3 are carried out in this stage.
 They include:

-- Determining studies required and estimating cost and schedules (EH Vol. 2, Exh.2.3).
+- Determining studies required and estimating cost and schedules.
 This information should be included in the Preliminary Environmental Analysis Report (PEAR) prepared as part of the Project Initiation Document (PID).

 The “Guidelines for the Preparation of Project Study Reports,” dated November 3, 1999, stipulate that PSRs and Project Study Report equivalents contain an “inventory of environmental resources, identification of potential environmental issues and anticipated environmental processing type.
 Potential mitigation requirements and associated costs should also be identified.”

-- HASR - Historic architectural Survey Report (now subsumed into the HRER) (EH Vol. 2, Ch.
-7 and Exh.
-6.2 )
+- HASR - Historic architectural Survey Report (now subsumed into the HRER).

-The HPSR (EH Vol. 2, Exh.2.8) or HRCR (EH Vol. 2, Exh.215) serves as the cover document for the studies outlined above and provides the basic document for consultation with the SHPO and other parties.
+The HPSR or HRCR serves as the cover document for the studies outlined above and provides the basic document for consultation with the SHPO and other parties.